ivan-guerra/programmador.com/content/posts/a-beginners-memory-allocator.md

 the case of `sbrk()`, you can get yourself in a situation where chunks of memory can be freed yet the kernel can't know unless the program break is reduced.

 Okay, so what does all that mean for `Malloc`?
-This is an educational project.
-I ain't sitting here writing a production or fine-tuned allocator.
-As a such, I decided to use `mmap()` to allocate a compile time specified chunk of memory from which the `Alloc()` calls could pull from.
-The memory requested would be in units of the page size meaning if the OS has 4096 byte pages and a user requested a pool of 100 bytes, then `Malloc` would request one page of memory from the OS. `Malloc` would implement a strategy for the management of this pool of memory.
+To keep things simple, I decided to use `mmap()` to allocate a compile time specified chunk of memory from which the `Alloc()` calls could pull from.
+The memory requested would be in units of the page size meaning if the OS has 4096 byte pages and a user requested a pool of 100 bytes, then `Malloc` would request one page of memory from the OS.
+`Malloc` would implement a strategy for the management of this pool of memory.

 The `Malloc` constructor shows the `mmap()` call in action: